-Linda has a PhD in Cardiac Physiology, Bachelor of Science with first class Honours, Bachelor of Arts and is a Graduate of the Australian Institute of Company Directors.
-She is also a graduate of the Williamson Community Leadership Program, Victoria and a member of Chief Executive Women.
+Linda has a PhD in Cardiac Physiology, Bachelor of Science with first class Honours, Bachelor of Arts and is a Graduate of the Directors.
+She is also a graduate of the Williamson Community Leadership Program, operated by Leadership Victoria and a member of Chief Executive Women.